zf-wei/Robustness-of-Graph-Embeddings-for-Community-Detection/4. Main/readme, Main.md

 # Main - Graph Disturbance Programs

-This folder contains programs for graph disturbance analysis on synthetic graphs using "Graph_Disturb.py" and on real-world graphs using "Graph_Disturb_real.py."
+This folder contains programs to evaluate robustness of network community detection under graph disturbance on synthetic graphs using "Graph_Disturb.py" and on real-world graphs using "Graph_Disturb_real.py."

 ## Graph Disturbance for Synthetic Graphs - `Graph_Disturb.py`
 This program is designed to evaluate robustness of community structure for LFR synthetic networks.